85% of sector experts believe capabilities for Flow Management will be "must-haves" when switching ITSM tool. Here's what it is and why it's needed.

 Experience Management's biggest challenge?

-IT Experience Management (ITXM) brings attention to the reality of frequent frustration from unacceptable slowness and service failure, but without improving support's process, still, there is very little that can be done about it.
+IT Experience Management (XM) brings attention to the reality of frequent frustration from untimely support, but without Flow Management, still, there is very little that can be done about it.

 This level of weak support has persisted over the years.
 When ITXM is introduced, the only change is that the rise in "my ticket was not solved" replaces completion taking too long: service failure is more prolific instead.

-With a weak process causing major operational issues in every IT support organisation worldwide, ITXM-led improvement initiatives aren't just overly challenged, they have a negative effect.
+With a process that's too basic for the nature of support, ITXM-led improvement initiatives aren't just overly challenged, they have a negative effect.

 Overall...